 Comcast's blocking of BitTorrent [28] in the mid 2000s spurred research efforts to study traffic differentiation.
 This led to several studies that focus on applications or flows known to be subject to classification, and design tests to detect differentiation on those flows.
 For example, Glasnost focuses on BitTorrent [6] and NetPolice [36] tests five applications (HTTP, BitTorrent, SMTP, PPLive and VoIP).
 Bonafide [3] takes a similar approach to Glasnost in the mobile environment, including tests for HTTP, FlashVideo (YouTube), SIP, RTSP, BitTorrent, and VoIP H323.
 These approaches focus on protocols rather than specific application implementations.
 A key limitation is that the shaping devices we observed support application/provider granularity, e.g., shape RTSP traffic for one content provider, but not other RTSP applications (see Sec.
 4).
-Such application based differentiation may not be detected by these systems.
-They also require manual fabrication of protocols which make them not extensible, a property which we believe is essential for such systems (Sec.
-4).
+Such applicationbased differentiation may not be detected by these systems.
+They also require manually implementing protocol details and thus have limited extensibility.
 We address these limitations in this work.